ZXfkSIE/ThousandPlayer/README.md

 ## Features
 - Cross-platform.
-  - Linux and Microsoft Windows (Windows 10 and above) are supported at present.
+  - Linux and Microsoft Windows (**Windows 10 1809 and above**) are supported at present.
 Need other developers' help to check the availability in macOS.
 - Most UI elements have text with proper font sizes instead of icon-only for the sake of localizability.
 Current supported UI languages are:
   - en (English)
   - ja (Japanese, 日本語)